 Despite the lack of empirical support, HNC has remained in place.
 And, in the summer of 2008, the program was expanded to include Saturdays.
 Again, the primary rationale was air quality (details here), with the Mexico City government attempting to address Saturday air pollution levels that had increased during the 2000s to reach and often exceed typical weekday levels.

 The implementation of “Hoy No Circula Sabatino” was much like the original restrictions.
-Vehicles with a license plate ending in “5″ or “6″, for example, cannot drive during the first Saturday each month.
-Certain newer vehicles are exempt, so in practice about 8% of vehicles are not allowed to drive on any given Saturday.
+Vehicles with a license plate ending in “5” or “6”, for example, cannot drive during the first Saturday each month.

 There is more discretionary driving on Saturdays, so one might expect these restrictions to be more effective at getting drivers to substitute to public transportation or to avoid trips altogether.
 One might also expect Saturday restrictions to engender substitution to Sundays, which would be welfare-improving since traffic and pollution levels tend to be lower.

 At the same time, there is a deeper lesson from the initial implementation of the program that should not be forgotten.
 Drivers everywhere have a revealed preference for fast and convenient transportation and will look for ways to circumvent rationing programs of this form.
 Whether or not these behavioral changes will be large enough to offset the direct impact of the restrictions is unclear, and will have to wait for careful empirical analysis.